hellojwilde/hellojwilde.github.io/README.md

 License
 -------

-For the time being, all of the content here is copyright 2010 Jonathan Wilde.
-If you want to borrow something, please contact me at
-<jonathan+borrowing@speedbreeze.com>.
+Source code:
+Copyright 2010 - 2012 Jonathan Wilde.
+Released under the MIT license: http://www.opensource.org/licenses/mit-license.php

+All rights to the article text is reserved to Jonathan Wilde.